wstaylor27/Work-Day-Scheduler/README.md

 ## Introduction

-This was my fifth homework assignment.
 In order to complete the acceptance criteria, we must accomplish the following:

 ```md
 GIVEN I am using a daily planner to create a schedule